React Integration Guide

 • Go to issuecapture.com/signup and create a free account

-• Copy your API key (starts with "ic_")
+• Click the "Keys" tab on your widget and copy the API key (starts with "ic_")

 2

-• Restart dev server after adding environment variables
+• Restart the dev server after adding env vars — neither Vite nor CRA hot-reloads them

 # .env (Create React App)